Vinz93/Express.js_examples/5 Route Instance/README.md

 ### Router

 express.Router();
-allows wrap ower Blocks logic in a single file , its important to module.exports = router;
+allows wrap our Blocks logic in a single file , its important to module.exports = router;

 ```js
 var router = express.Router();